Learn about the QAQCC’s current student trainees and its graduates:

 Vincent studies nutrient tracking in medicinal cannabis production.
 Using state-of-the-art specific ion monitoring, he aspires to make the next generation of hydroponic systems more sustainable than ever before.
 Like in other sectors, sustainable food, fibre, and nutraceutical production lies in reusing what is usually discarded as waste.
 His research will help make medical cannabis production environmentally-friendly, as well as enabling growers with an nutrition index for optimal cannabinoid fertilization.

 Mohannad is a PhD candidate at McGill University.
 He holds two MScs in Agricultural Engineering and Molecular Biology.
 His current research focuses on the identification and development of potential bio-stimulants and bio-controls, with an emphasis on the cannabis fungal pathogens, in addition to investigating in-depth the bacteria-fungi interactions.
 He is also interested in cannabis quality assurance, mainly controlling biological hazards that may present in cannabis products.

-Josephine is currently a Biology Masters Student at the University of Ottawa.
-She recently graduated from the University of Manitoba with a Bachelor of Science Honours Co-Op, with a major in Genetics.
+Josephine completed her QAQCC training in 2022.
+She earned her MSc from the University of Ottawa in the Department of Biology, under Dr. Marina Cvetkovska's supervision.
+Josephine's research involved working with model plant systems to determine effects of stress conditions on seedlings.
+Prior to this, she graduated from the University of Manitoba with a Bachelor of Science Honours Co-Op, with a major in Genetics.
 Her interests revolve around plant growth under stress conditions.
-Her research experience includes work on Aphanomyces euteiches with Agriculture and Agrifood Canada, as well as work on plant growth and development using bacterial fertilizers and butterfly phylogeny at the University of Manitoba.
-Her current project involves working with model plant systems to determine effects of stress conditions on seedlings
+Her other research experience includes work on Aphanomyces euteiches with Agriculture and Agrifood Canada, as well as work on plant growth and development using bacterial fertilizers and butterfly phylogeny at the University of Manitoba.
+Josephine is currently working as a Research Technician at the Vineland Research & Innovation Centre.